fluxninja/aperture/docs/content/faq.md

 - The ability to configure global rate limiting without configuring any external components
   – [mesh of Agents is providing distributed counters](/concepts/rate-limiter.md#distributed-counters).
-- Rate-limiting decisions can be made locally on the agent if lazy sync is enabled.
+- Rate-limiting decisions can be made locally on the Agent if lazy sync is enabled.
 - In addition to Rate Limiter, Aperture also offers [Load Scheduler][Load Scheduler], which Envoy doesn't have an equivalent of.